RickoNoNo3/react-winbox/README.md

 ### Props

-> the most props are one-to-one corresponding to the params of WinBox.js.
+> most props are one-to-one corresponding to the params of WinBox.js.

 ```ts
 type WinBoxPropType = {